RJ for Light & Power

 Interconnected Photoelectric Smoke Alarms shall be fitted by 1 January 2022 in all Homes Leased and Sold

-Your existing Ionisation types of Smoke Alarm must be removed from service now and upgraded A.S.A.P. with the Mains Operated Interconnected types of Photo Electric Smoke Alarms.
-All Smoke Alarms expire after 10 years.
+Your existing Ionisation types of Smoke Alarm must be removed from service now and upgraded with - Mains Operated Interconnected / Wireless interconnected types of Photo Electric Smoke Alarms.